by Matt Stansberry

 I waited and watched with my father, for North America’s largest predator to stagger out of the Tongass Rainforest.

 He struggled to carry his bear gun.

 In the weeks before the trip, he still hadn’t recovered his upper body strength.
 He could barely shoulder the giant rifle he’d bought, couldn’t even get a shot on the paper at 100 yards at the shooting range.
+I often wonder if he would have made that shot if he had decided to visit somewhere like Opticsaddict as his friend told him to do, as they have a long list of rifle scopes that can be utilized to help with improved target shooting.
+Maybe he should take a look in the near future, especially if he keeps missing his shot.
 But he didn’t cancel the trip.
 He kept going to the range, the rifle’s recoil jarring the staples holding his ribcage together.

 Six months before the hunt, my father complained about indigestion on the treadmill.
 Two weeks later, a surgeon with a bone saw split open his sternum and bypassed his left anterior descending and right coronary arteries.
 He spent a week in intensive care, with my mother snapping photos of him lying on his back, looking like a cadaver.
 He kept the photos tacked to the wall of his office to motivate him through physical therapy.

 On the beach in the sliding twilight, I thought of my father’s shaky aim, and the guide’s advice.

 “Your shot will be at night, and you will only see two black humps through the scope.
 Line up on the rear part of the shoulder, below the armpit.
 Don’t shoot high — don’t shoot the head.”